tef/textfree86/README.md

 # TextFree86: Finally, a network transparent command line!

-TextFree86 is a framework for writing network-transparent command-line tools.

 *This readme is not ready for an audience yet.
 I'd appreciate if you didn't link to it, thank you*

 ## Network transparent means more than just SSH